 Students do best when they keep to the typical structure and routine.
 Unfortunately, we all know what happens when we replace our daily procedures and schedules.
-That’s when students forget the rules and trouble starts to brew.
-My best advice is to stick with daily routines while adding a splash of fun, Halloween or fall-oriented lessons.
+That’s when students forget the rules, and trouble starts to brew.
+My best advice is to stick with daily routines while adding a splash of fun, Halloween, or fall-oriented lessons.

 Tip #2: Halloween and Fall-Oriented Lessons

 It can be easy to keep to your typical everyday routine while sprinkling in some holiday and seasonal magic!
 Add some Halloween and seasonal books, stories, and articles instead of your usual reading book or passages.
 Use some fun, high-interest coloring and activity pages instead of working on routine addition, subtraction, multiplication, and division in your math workbook.

 Looking for some multiplication facts practice pages?
 These fun coloring pages featuring multiplication facts are fun and engaging for students – plus, they make a great bulletin board or locker decoration.

 Teachers Pay Teachers has so many different types of resources – games, plays, crafts – that you’re sure to find something that would add to your students’ learning while upping their motivation levels.

 Tip #3: Movement in the Classroom

 Have you noticed that as we get closer to major holidays, your students just can’t seem to sit still?
 Yeah, mine too!

 So, let’s just go with it!
 Let’s get them up and moving in a controlled, educational kind of way.